we-ready/notebook/English/junior.5.md

 ### A

-Mr Howe: [ ... ]
+Mr. Howe: [ ... ]
 - Is your party going to start at 7 o'clock?
 - Will all of you take part in it?
 - Are you preparing for it?

-Mrs Brown (to Mary): Did you catch what he said?
+Mrs. Brown (to Mary): Did you catch what he said?
 Mary: Yes.
 He asked [ ... ]
 - if our party was going to start at 7 o'clock.
 - if all of us would take part in it.
 - if we were preparing for it.